 Are you sick of the gender pay gap or dissatisfied with your work-life balance?
 There are many reasons why Americans might consider leaving their jobs — and they certainly aren’t afraid to cut loose.
-In June 2018, 3.4 million people voluntarily left their jobs, according to the Bureau of Labor Statistics.
+In June 2018, according to the Bureau of Labor Statistics, 3.4 million people voluntarily left their jobs.

 GOBankingRates surveyed Americans on their job satisfaction and the reasons behind why they change jobs, as well as how often they bounce from company to company.
 Overall, Americans appear to be very satisfied with their jobs — the majority of respondents typically stay at a company for more than seven years.

 Upon a closer look, however, the survey found significant differences between men and women regarding their biggest incentives to change jobs.
 Both are primarily motivated by the desire to make more money, but other statistics indicate that women might place greater value on the trajectory of their careers and continual growth within their professional fields.

 Reason No. 1: Little to No Growth Opportunity

 Over 20 percent of women named the lack of opportunity to grow as the biggest reason for leaving their jobs.
 The difference between women and men is 6 percent — only 15 percent of men listed the same incentive for quitting.

 Although it’s tempting to scale the career ladder as quickly as you can, sometimes rushing can do more harm than good.
 Things like leadership skills and a strong professional network come only with time.
 Before jumping ship for a shiny-looking opportunity, sit back and think about whether there’s really no room for growth at your current company.

 Reason No. 2: They Want to Make More Money

 Both men and women — and people across all age groups, for that matter — said that making more money was the greatest incentive for changing their jobs.
 Overall, 44 percent of women chose this option.